lavaeater/turbo-rocket-ultra/README.md

 x
 xxxxs

 The x markers are simply sections of map, the s is for spawn-section, l is for loot-section and then g is for goal / end, whatever.
 So a map definition could consist of that information, which can be easily translated into instructions for making a map, I think.
-The map itself is in fact an a
+The map itself is in fact an array of arrays.
+Or a one-dimensional array, I don't remember right now.
+No, when we construct it all, we do array of array of booleans, where true is "this is a section".
+So, we need to translate that into an array of arrays of boolean, easily done, I think.